WITCH4242/WITCH4242/README.md

 ### ❔ **Who am I?**
-A programmer experienced in JavaScript, NodeJS, Discord.JS library, and web development.
+A programmer experienced in JavaScript, Discord.JS, and web development with next.js, tailwindcss, and react.
 I have experience with Guilded's API and creating Transimission Models.
 Most of my projects are closed source.